mhsiddiqui/django-bongpy/README.md

 ## Config Type

-It supports following types of configurations.
-You need to set correct type for your value otherwise value will be treated as string value and will not be processed into actual data type.
+It supports the following types of configurations.
+You need to set the correct type for your value otherwise value will be treated as string value and will not be processed into actual data type.
 * String
 * Number
 * Boolean